avandenberghe/bbguild/README.md

 * Manually
 	*	Localhost
 		1. 	download your forum to localhost, as we will make the changes locally and then upload the new/changed
 		2. 	uninstall 1.2.8 and any plugins.
 			* first uninstall any plugins : follow the install.xml instructions for in reverse, then run the database uninstaller.
-			* then uninstall bbdkp 1.2.8-pl2, by following the install.xml instructions in reverse.
+			* then uninstall bbdkp 1.2.8-pl2, by following the install.xml instructions in reverse. (but leave database).
 		3.	follow the install.xml instruction in install.xml
 			*	copy the new files, replacing any old files.
 			*	delete the old files mentioned in the delete section